Kenil-kavar/Code-Assistant/README.md

 ## Prerequisites

-Before running this model, make sure you have the following installed: you  have your Anaconda environment- [Anaconda](https://www.anaconda.com/products/distribution)
+Before running this model, make sure you have the following installed:

+- You  have your Anaconda environment- [Anaconda](https://www.anaconda.com/products/distribution)